Merkoba/Meltdown/arguments.md

 ### compact-system

-Hide the system frame in compactm ode
+Hide the system frame in compact mode

 Default: False